- Part Number:1910

 b.
 The manufacturer shall design, evaluate, test and certify, and the third-party validation organization shall evaluate and validate, that the PSDI safety system meets appropriate requirements in the following areas.

-(1) Environmental Limits:
+(1) Environmental Limits

 (b) Relative humidity

-(d) Fluid compatibility with other materials
+(d) Fluid compatability with other materials

 (2) Design Limits